 - a sense of connection and confidence with me

-- and your willingness to show up in therapy seems to match what is expected and need when working together
+- and your willingness to show up in therapy

 Eligibility For Service

-- Has access to an internet connection
+- You need to have access to an internet connection

 - Oregon or Washington resident

-- In Oregon; has OHP CareOregon insurance
+- In Oregon; I work with OHP CareOregon insurance

 - Either state; Pay out of pocket